-Kitchens/incubators serving businesses at the pre-incubation or incorporation stage may choose not require these documents at the time of acceptance.
+Kitchens/incubators serving businesses at the pre-incubation or incorporation stage may choose not to require these documents at the time of acceptance.
 They may opt to assist clients with formalizing their businesses and obtaining licenses, or they may only require initial documents, such as a food handler permit or a cottage food safety course (often offered through county extension offices) at the time of application.

 Create a filing and tracking system for these documents to make sure you keep up on annual renewals of licenses and insurance.
 Monitoring compliance documentation on behalf of your clients is the responsibility of the kitchen manager.
 Tools like The Food Corridor allow you to upload these documents directly to the client’s account along with their expiration dates, so you will be notified when important documents are nearing expiration.
 Otherwise, you will want to set up calendar reminders for when client documents will expire or organize them in an Excel file for daily or weekly monitoring.

 Once the intake process is complete, it is a good idea to provide a comprehensive orientation and kitchen walk-through to the new client.
 This is a good time to go over your kitchen’s policies and procedures, discuss cleaning standards, set expectations for proper use of equipment, cleaning supplies, food storage, and waste management, and discuss kitchen culture and communication.
 Subsequent trainings may be needed, depending on how complex your kitchen’s operating procedures are.